Last updated: 28.10.2024

 Users who are logged in to Opter Terminal when the changes are saved in Opter must log out and then log back in to the app to see the changes.

-POD when scanning packages added to carriers (carrier scanning)
+POD when scanning packages that are to be added to load carriers (scan type Fill load carrier)

-If you want the POD to be registered when the user scans packages to add to a load carrier, put <pod "true"/> under <loadcarrier> in Terminal.Settings.
-At the end of the scanning process, users will have the possibility to create proof of delivery for the scanned parcels.
+To make it possible to register a POD when the user scans packages to add to a load carrier, set <pod "true"/> under <loadcarrier> in Terminal.Settings.
+At the end of scanning of type Fill load carrier, users have the possibility to create proofs of delivery for the scanned packages.

 Register POD during load carrier scan